Qualiasolutions/vuetofficial/README.md

 ```

 And then `expo start` should run the Metro server that can be accessed by connected devices.

+## Swagger documentation

+We use a package called [drf-yasg](https://drf-yasg.readthedocs.io/en/stable/) to automatically generate Swagger API documentation on the backend.
+This can be seen at `http://localhost:8000/docs/swagger/` when the API is running locally.
+This documentation describes all of the endpoints and their basic functionality, in case new integration is required.

 ## Reading API Data